4Players/odin-unity-demo/README.md

 Similar to the `OcclusionAudioListener`, we apply an effect to each Audio Source in the detection range - but instead of using the thickness of objects between source and listener, we interpolate the effect based on the angle between the listener's forward vector and a vector pointing from the listener to the audio source.
-The

-Note: The implementation won't let us differentiate between sound coming from above or below.
+Note: The implementation currently won't let us differentiate between sound coming from above or below.
 To implement this behaviour, please take a look at the implementation of [Head Related Transfer Functions (HRTF)](https://en.wikipedia.org/wiki/Head-related_transfer_function).